Published: May 16, 2019 | Last Updated: June 12, 2024

 Another trick was to upload a single short video in 4K.

-While it works for the high definition 4K video, I’ve found that it doesn’t automatically apply the vp9 to later videos with a standard definition like 1080p.
+While it works for high-definition 4K video, I’ve found that it doesn’t automatically apply the VP9 to later videos with a standard definition like 1080p.

-So how can you increase the quality of the YouTube video, then?
+So how can you increase the quality of the YouTube video?

 There seems to be a consensus among YouTube users online that if you run a big channel with millions of subscribers, vp9 will be the standard codec applied.

-Since I don’t have such a channel, I have no way of testing whether this is true.
+Since I don’t have such a channel, I cannot test whether this is true.
 If you do, please share your experience in the comment section below.

-You have to take another approach if you’re not a big YouTube star.
+You must take another approach if you’re not a big YouTube star.

 If you browse to the YouTube section on Recommended upload encoding settings, you read this under the recommended video bitrates for lower resolution SDR uploads,